 - UK wellbeing support directory

 Call our free and confidential helpline on 0330 123 1245

 Hours limits and rest

 Whilst you may feel compelled to work more hours during this time, it is important that any temporary rotas adhere to current contractual provisions and WTR (Working Time Regulations) to ensure your own safety as well as the safety of patients.

 The WTR set a maximum 48 hour week, averaged over an agreed reference period.
 This means that some weeks you can work more than 48 hours, so long as the average remains no more than 48 hours.

 You can choose to opt out of the WTR weekly hours limit, enabling you to work up to an average of 56 hours, but you are under no obligation to do this.

 If you do sign an opt-out, you can rescind it at any time.
 The WTR also require a minimum 11 hours rest between each shift and other restrictions on working time.
 There is no opt-out from these restrictions.

 It is important that you have time to rest during your shifts.
 Your terms and conditions of service stipulate you must be allowed a 30 minute break after approximately four hours of continuous duty.
-Full details of hours limits and compensatory rest can be found in the junior doctor handbook.

 Under normal circumstances, rota monitoring would ensure that your actual working hours are accurately reflected in your rota, contractual provisions regarding shift length and frequency are being fulfilled and you are being paid appropriately.